Who is Stephen Sondheim?

 • The Frogs (2004)

-Sondheim has also adapted his musicals to other media — for example, Company to television and Sweeney Todd to feature film in 2007 — as well as incidental music for King Lear in the same year, and songs for the movie Dick Tracy in 1990.
+Sondheim has also adapted his musicals to other media — for example, he adapted Company for television and Sweeney Todd for a feature film in 2007.
+He also provided incidental music for King Lear in the same year, and wrote songs for the movie Dick Tracy in 1990.

-Sondheim has won numerous awards including a Grammy Award for the score of Sweeney Todd, Grammy Song of the Year for “Send in the Clowns,” a Pulitzer Prize in Drama for Sunday in the Park with George, and an Academy Award for “Sooner or Later (I Always Get My Man)” from Dick Tracy.
-In addition, he has won six Tony Awards, and received the Kennedy Center Lifetime Achievement Award in 1993.
+The composer has won numerous awards, including a Grammy Award for the score of Sweeney Todd, Grammy Song of the Year for “Send in the Clowns,” a Pulitzer Prize in Drama for Sunday in the Park with George, and an Academy Award for “Sooner or Later (I Always Get My Man)” from Dick Tracy.
+In addition, he has won six Tony Awards and received the Kennedy Center Lifetime Achievement Award in 1993.